 Over the past week or so, we’ve travelled to the north and west of us, diligently checking out fall colours and waterfalls.
 Some days have been good, others not so good.

 As I wrote about in my last trip report post, timing is everything when it comes to leaf peeping, including the weather.
-Seems each time we’ve gone out over the past little bit, Mother Nature hasn’t been cooperative.
+It seems each time we’ve gone out over the past little bit, Mother Nature hasn’t been cooperative.
 In fact, she’s been downright miserable.
 Rain, rain and to be different – mist.

 We’ve been to McCrae Lake a couple of times in the past and have always found it to be a great place to get to.
 For many people, it is: